valtteriviirret/Ukko-Engine/README.md

-# Ukko Chess Engine v0.3.1 alpha
+# Ukko Chess Engine v1.0 alpha

 #### Known issues:
-- Captured pieces occasionally stay visible and behave like ghost pieces. (rendering issue?)
+- Captured pieces occasionally stay visible and behave like ghost pieces.
-- Occasionally false checkmates especially when AI is in check.
+- Random crashes
 - Sometimes pieces disappear when near the left upper corner.
 This seems to happen a lot with knights.
 - Game sort of freezes if you lose.